SleepyDude20/Automated-Fake-News-Detection/README.md

 - Column 2: the text of the article
 - Column 3: the subject of the article
 - Column 4: the date the article was posted

+#### Project Dataset
+The dataset will be comprised into a large dataset of both fake-and-real-news & the liar-dataset.
+This will be useful later for cross-validation

+# Code

+### DataClean&Prep.py
+Used for combining, cleaning & preparing the data.
+Datasets are first checked for duplicates, missing values, lower-cased & then trimmed-down of extra spaces.
+Next, the data is tokenized & stemmmed.
+This file may also include some exploratory data analysis